peakrisk/lamlam/rst/puppets/general.rst

 General
 =======

-Knows more and more about less and less until knows everything about nothing.
+Knows less and less about more and more until knows nothing about everything.